philippTheCat/bitvid-frontend/README.md

 git submodule init && git submodule update && git submodule status

 # Create a virtual environment for the project and enter it
-# (this is basically it's own little drawer of packages)
+# (this is basically its own little drawer of packages)
 virtualenv env
 . env/bin/activate